3500 years ago, a powerful detox practice was born in the heart of India.

 *This practice has not yet been embraced by modern medicine, but millions of people around the world use oil-pulling every day and swear by it.

-If you want to give it a try, here is a super simple exercise below.
+If you want to give it a try, below is a super simple exercise.

 As with everything in the world of folk-medicine, the best way to approach a technique like oil-pulling is to try it in moderation and see if you notice any positive effects.
 (I know my wife Michelle and I have!)